Thanking Veterans for Their Service

 Operation Gratitude’s founder Carolyn Blashek wants Veterans from all eras to know their service is not forgotten.
 It’s never too late to say, ‘Thank You to these heroic men and women,” she says.

-Many more care package distribution events are planned in the coming months, leading up to a big outreach for Veterans Day in November.
-Operation Gratitude volunteers are spending August and September assembling these special gifts, which contain many of the same items sent to those currently serving in harm’s way.
+Many more care package distribution events are planned in the coming months.
+Operation Gratitude volunteers assemble these special gifts, which contain many of the same items sent to those currently serving in harm’s way.

-Blashek hopes to get the word out nationwide, noting, “We will send care packages to VA hospitals, Veterans nursing homes, Veterans groups, and other Veteran support organizations all across the country.”
+Blashek hopes to get the word out nationwide, noting, “We will send care packages to certified VA facilities and Honor Flight Hubs all across the country.”
 She added: “Just as with our care packages to deployed troops, we want to put a smile on the face of every Veteran who courageously served our nation.”

 Join us!
 It is not too late to say “Thank You!”